Crossings at Skycroft Health & Safety Plan

 - Our team is using cleaners from the EPA’s list of registered disinfectants effective against SARS CoV-2 to disinfect surfaces.

 - During large group Bible study and evening worship, church groups will sit together, appropriately distanced from other church groups within their specific Color Team.

 - Each Color Team will sit in a large section of the gym, more generously distanced from other colors.

 - High touch surfaces in the worship space (handrails, door knobs, etc.) will be cleaned and disinfected before and after each programmed use.
-The gym will be disinfected after each programmed use by fogging with an EPA-approved disinfectant.

 Frequently Asked Questions